hiowenluke/noapi/README.md

 If that passes then congratulations!
 You've installed noapi!

-## The main components of noapi
-The `app.js` and `define.js` are the two main components of a noapi instance.

-### ./api/define.js ``app.listen``
-The `define.js` defines the data and site structure of the noapi instance.

-### ./app.js ``app.get``
-The `app.js` defines the "active" agent for a noapi instance.
-It manages the API calls and can listen for and respond to the API calls set out in the define.js.
-This contains the parameters for the expressjs backends.

-#### ./biz/
-Once `app.js` and `define.js` are defined you can focus on the good stuff -- the business code for your application!
-All of that code lives here, in the /biz/ directory.

 ## Quick Start (in Under 5 Minutes)

 ### 1. Download the [template repo](https://github.com/hiowenluke/create-api-app-in-5-min)